CCNA Tutorials, Practice Labs & Lab Challenges

 By default, all interfaces on a Cisco switch are in an enabled state, meaning that anyone can potentially connect to your network through a wall socket, posing a security risk.
 Port Security is a feature that enhances the security of Cisco switches by controlling access to Ethernet ports based on the MAC addresses of connected devices.

-To address this vulnerability, Port Security allows network administrators to associate only specific MAC addresses with each switch port.
+Port Security allows network administrators to associate only specific MAC addresses or set a maximum number of MAC addresses with each switch port.
 This association restricts access to the interface, ensuring that only authorized devices with recognized MAC addresses can use it.
 If an unauthorized device attempts to connect, you can configure the switch to take predefined actions, such as discarding the incoming traffic, sending a warning message or shutting down the port to mitigate the security threat.

 In the figure below, only host with MAC address of AAA (just for example.
 In fact the MAC address must be 48 bits) was configured to connect to the switch port while other MAC addresses are blocked: